RedBeardLab/zeeSQL-doc/docs/references.md

    4) (integer) 1
 ```

-The statement can be update, but we need to use the `UPDATE` command or the `CAN_UPDATE` flag.
+The statement can be updated, but we need to use the `UPDATE` command or the `CAN_UPDATE` flag.

 ```
 127.0.0.1:6379> ZEESQL.STATEMENT DB NEW select_1 "SELECT '1';"